t04glovern/aws-greener-grass/.blog/device-setup/README.md

-# Greener Grass - Device Setup
+# Greengrass - Device Setup

 AWS IoT Greengrass is a managed service that allows you to easily manage and communicate with edge devices.
 It sells itself as a central way to deploy to huge fleets of devices in a repeatable way.